Mars v. Venus: Analysing Gendered Decision Making in Marketing

 The ISB study boils the divide down to three factors:

-• Failure Avoidance: Women see failure as a consequence of their innate (in)ability, thereby actively avoiding failure.
-This perception can lead to a more cautious approach to their choices.
+Failure Avoidance: Women see failure as a consequence of their innate (in)ability, thereby actively avoiding failure.
+This perception can lead to a more cautious approach in their choices.

 These factors are interesting because research has shown that companies are more likely to appoint women to leadership positions when the companies’ performance is faltering.